SkeldJS/Hindenburg/pages/Plugins/configuration.md

 ```

 ## Config schema
-As some editors support the use of [JSON Schemas](https://json-schema.org), Hindenburg allows you to write your own to allow plugin developers to get intellisense while writing configuration for your plugin:
+As some editors support the use of [JSON Schemas](https://json-schema.org), Waterway allows you to write your own to allow plugin developers to get intellisense while writing configuration for your plugin:

 ![](https://i.imgur.com/E8ejhKb.gif)

-This is as simple as placing a `config.schema.json` in the root of your plugin directory, and Hindenburg will automatically look for it.
+This is as simple as placing a `config.schema.json` in the root of your plugin directory, and Waterway will automatically look for it.

 > Check out https://json-schema.org/understanding-json-schema/ to learn how to write JSON schemas for your plugin.